 The following shows the vision benefits (including vision exams, lenses, and frames when applicable) available under this plan for enrolled members when performed or prescribed by a licensed ophthalmologist or licensed optometrist.
 Coverage for pediatric services will end on the last day of the month in which the enrolled member turns 19.
-Co-payment and/or co-insurance for covered charges apply to the medical plan's out-of-pocket limit.
+Medical deductible, co-payment, and/or co-insurance for covered charges apply to the medical plan's out-of-pocket limit.

 If charges for a service or supply are less than the amount allowed, the benefit will be equal to the actual charge.
-If charges for a service or supply are greater than the amount allowed, the expense above the allowed amount is the member's responsibility and will not apply toward the member's medical out-of-pocket limit.
+If charges for a service or supply are greater than the amount allowed, the expense above the allowed amount is the member's responsibility and will not apply toward the member's medical plan deductible or out-of-pocket limit.

-Service/Supply In-network Member Pays Out-of-network Member Pays Enrolled Members Age 18 and Younger Eye exam No deductible, 0% No deductible, 0% up to \$40 then 100% Vision hardware No deductible, 0% No deductible, 0% up to \$75 then 100% Enrolled Members Age 19 and Older Eye exam No deductible, 0% No deductible, 0%
+Service/Supply In-network Member Pays Out-of-network Member Pays Enrolled Members Age 18 and Younge r Eye exam No deductible, 0% No deductible, 40% Vision hardware No deductible, 0% No deductible, 40% Enrolled Members Age 19 and Older Eye exam Medical deductible then 0% Medical deductible then 0%